 The Title Mission: Based on the multi-criteria assessments, students receive Title 1 services as long as necessary to help them obtain academic success, and to accelerate the learning of Title 1 students.
-The purpose of Title 1 is to provide Reading instruction to help students improve their skills and provide preventive early intervention at the lower grade levels.
+The purpose of Title 1 is to provide Reading and/or Math instruction to help students improve their skills and provide preventive early intervention at the lower grade levels.
 The goals for Title 1 are to improve academic ability in identified skill areas and evaluate and monitor student progress through individual assessments and teacher checklists.

-\The Title 1 staff includes Interim Superintendent Mr. James Lentz, Principal Mrs. Vici Jennings, Title 1 Reading Specialist Mrs. Melanie Coppoc, and highly qualified Para Educators.
+The Title 1 staff includes Superintendent Dr. Steve Pegram, Principal Mr. David Fernkopf, Title 1 Reading Specialist Mrs. Melanie Coppoc, and highly qualified Para Educators.